It can be lonely at the front of the pack

 (Executives)

 We check in as often as feels good for you.
 At least once a month is best, twice even better.
-You run by major developments with your team, decisions you’re weighing, and -
+You run by major developments with your team, decisions you’re weighing, and - very importantly - how you’re doing.

 The better I know you, your team, and your organization the better we can gut check together.